healthy assortment of whole foods arrayed in a salad bowl

 It's no coincidence we are all hooked on fast food.
 It's scientifically proven that the ingredients in fast food release dopamine and oxytocin.
 These feel-good chemicals in our brains make us feel relaxed and happy.

-Unfortunately, these fast foods lack nutritional value and have excessive amounts of calories and trans fats.
+These fast foods lack nutritional value and have excessive calories and trans fats.
 Eating fast food regularly can be detrimental to our attempts to eat healthy.

 The best way to eat a nutritious diet is to make your own food.
 Even frozen and convenience meals you can pick up from the store are often heavily processed and filled with ingredients that won't keep you healthy.